Use universal links to link to content within your app and share data securely.

 Create a two-way association between your app and your website and specify the URLs that your app handles, as described in Enabling Universal Links.

-Update your app delegate to respond to the user activity object iOS provides when a universal link routes to your app, as described in Handling Universal Links.
+Update your app delegate to respond to the user activity object the system provides when a universal link routes to your app, as described in Handling Universal Links.

-Universal links allow users to open your app when they tap links to your website within Safari and
+With universal links, users open your app when they tap links to your website within Safari and

 WKWeb, and links that result in a call to

-When a user browses your website in Safari and taps a universal link in the same domain, iOS opens that link in Safari, respecting the user’s most likely intent to continue within the browser.
-If the user taps a universal link in a different domain, iOS opens the link in your app.
+When a user browses your website in Safari and taps a universal link in the same domain, the system opens that link in Safari, respecting the user’s most likely intent to continue within the browser.
+If the user taps a universal link in a different domain, the system opens the link in your app.

 Communicate with Other Apps